Iris Melanoma: 47 yo man referred in 1997 for evaluation of iris lesion OS.

 Our patient decided to have an iridocyclectomy (see video) to remove the melanoma completely.
 The patient should be examined for recurrence and undergo yearly monitoring of liver function tests and chest X-rays.

-Dx: Iris Melanoma
+Diagnosis: Iris Melanoma

 EPIDEMIOLOGY